plepe/OpenStreetBrowser/doc/Tutorial.md

     {% endif %}
 ```

 Improving on the example above, we add a `const` block.
-The values of this block are available throughout the code ([Source](https://www.openstreetbrowser.org/dev/OpenStreetBrowser/examples/src/branch/master/example3.yaml)):
+The values of this block are available throughout the code ([Source](https://www.openstreetbrowser.org/dev/OpenStreetBrowser/examples/src/branch/master/example3.yaml) | [Try this](https://www.openstreetbrowser.org/#categories=openstreetbrowser/examples/example3)):
 ```yaml
 # Adding a category name (in English: "Example 3")
 name: